beingnile/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 shy away from writing tests.
 The process however deems to be productive and helpful.
 Testing involves assessing a software system and/or its component(s) to check if it meets the necessary requirements.
-Test-driven development takes a more iterative approach of software testing.
+Test-driven development takes a more iterative approach to software testing.
 Although it might not assure 100% bug-free software, test-driven development helps in:

 * Reduction of potential costs in solving bugs in later development phases